mumuki/mulang/README.md

 ```

 ## Building mulang from source

 To generate `mulang` executable, you have to build the project using [cabal](https://www.haskell.org/cabal/).
+
+Make sure you have `cabal` command installed.
+You can install it by doing `sudo apt-get install cabal-install` or by downloading binaries from [here](https://www.haskell.org/cabal/download.html).

+Important:  cabal version must be **higher than 1.18**.
+Otherwise, sandboxes won't work.

 ### Before start